-A compartment syndrome occurs when the muscles swell too big for the surrounding sheath.
-The syndrome can be acute (if caused by a direct injury) or chronic (if it has come on over time).
-This calf injury creates excess pressure in the muscle sheath which makes the lower leg painful, tender and sometimes swell up.
+Lateral compartment syndrome occurs when the muscles swell too big for the surrounding sheath causing lower leg pain.
+It can be acute (if caused by a direct injury) or chronic (if it has come on over time).

-The lateral compartment of the lower leg is made up of the peroneus brevis and peroneus longus muscles, either of which can be the cause of a compartment syndrome.
-Compartments syndromes are either acute or chronic.
-An acute compartment syndrome is one that comes on suddenly and a chronic compartment syndrome has usually come on gradually over time.
+The lateral compartment of the lower leg is made up of the peroneus brevis and peroneus longus muscles.
+Either of which can be the cause of a compartment syndrome.

 Acute compartment syndrome